Back to blog

 Practical Tips for EBT Users

-• Join Support Groups: Connecting with other parents can provide valuable insights into local resources and EBT-eligible options.
-Check out The Official Milky Mama Lactation Support Group on Facebook for a supportive community.
+• Join Support Groups: Connect with others in The Official Milky Mama Lactation Support Group on Facebook.

 Milky Mama's Commitment to Support